 Walker has some almost evangelical aspirations, regarding how sleep and knowledge of its benefits can improve both individual lives, societies at large, and pretty much the whole world!
 Sometimes at these moments he comes across, to me at least, as a little out of touch with the harsh realities of modern human life.
 As a top flight academic, fêted by almost everyone, including academia, big corporations and sporting organisations, he sometimes seems to me to be fooled into thinking out current hyper-capitalist culture is sustainable.

 Whilst I love his positivity and enthusiasm, my cynical side says we’re more likely to self-destruct than choose a wiser path, as a species.
 I don’t believe our current socio-cultural m.o. is sustainable.
-And Walker’s own mountains of evidence, regarding the global ‘pandemic’ of sleep deprivation, is part of the compelling evidence for this.
+And Walker’s own mountains of evidence, regarding the global ‘pandemic’ of sleep deprivation, are part of the compelling evidence for this.